When does the programme start?

 What scholarships do you have?

 We have a wide range of scholarships and awards on offer.
-The scholarships are for 50% of the fees and our therefore highly competitive.
+The scholarships are for 50% of the fees and are therefore highly competitive.
 To find out more information about scholarships and awards please see our website.

 What sources of funding are available?